|

 CALL xchkstk

-Then parameters are evaluated and passed:
+Then parameters are evaluated and passed.
+Normal parameter:

 evaluate expression